Find out more here, or click the image above to purchase individual or family tickets!

 Our innovative Cohort Model program design provides intensive, extended intervention through after school and summer camp programs for the same group of participants and their parents/guardians from 1st through 8th grades.

-We use evidence-based curricula; hands-on STEAM-based activities; in-person and virtual support to middle school students; and expanded engagement of parents as stakeholders in student success.
+We use evidence-based curricula; hands-on STEAM (Science, Technology, Engineering, Arts, Math)-based activities; life skills; in-person and virtual support to middle school students; and expanded engagement of parents as stakeholders in student success.